CSE321-Fall2021/cse321-portfolio-MSNelyubov/Project 2/CSE321_project2_mnelyubo_readme.md

 - handleInputKey (WIP)
-    This function handles the keypad input with respect to how that input handles the state of the system (as described in the design document)
+    This function handles the keypad input with respect to how that input affects the state of the system (as described in the design document)
     - Inputs:
         - char inputKey
     - Outputs: